 If you are making the average salary and just starting out with your family, then 30yr term or 20yr term will be a better option.
 Just get the best-priced policy and invest the difference in an IRA or 401k plan.
 We will get more into this below.

-growth.
-In fact, the first few years you will need to pay fees and commission.
+In fact, in the first few years, you will need to pay fees and commission.
 Furthermore, the insurance company has total control of your investments, even though investing in an index fund on your own may be more profitable.

 A huge advantage of a universal index life insurance policy is the potential to accumulate a lot of cash value while receiving guaranteed protection from volatile markets.